-

 How scientists predict what shapeless proteins do

-Proteins are not always neatly folded molecular machines with a fixed shape that determines what they do inside
+Proteins are not always neatly folded molecular machines with a fixed shape that determines what they do inside a cell.

 -